What do you do when someone says they love you, but can’t stay? Understanding how to rebuild trust in a marriage can be a crucial step forward.

 Don’t focus on being forgiven.

-Focus on becoming the kind of man she would feel safe trusting again — regardless of outcome.
+Focus on becoming the kind of man she would feel safe trusting again, regardless of the outcome.

 2. Lead with Identity, Not Apology